Event FAQ

 This is an event for people of all skill levels so even if you are new, we won't let that prevent you from contributing!

 Attendees self-select into projects that are meaningful to them and then the fun begins!
-Most projects have a need for a variety of skills including developers, designers, and product management.
+Most projects have a need for a variety of skills including developers, designers, and product managers.
 While most of our attendees use Ruby, we welcome programmers of other languages, especially if you’re interested in learning some Ruby!

 Past years have benefited from attendees with JavaScript, architecture, and design skills as well.